-The mortgage is available to homeowners and first-time buyers.
+Also, the family springboard mortgage is available to homeowners and first-time buyers.
 Below is a breakdown of the basics.

-You own the property
+You own the property.

-Use your family or friend’s savings to purchase your own home and they will get their money back with interest.
+In the first place, you use your family or friend’s savings to purchase your own home and they will get their money back with interest.

-You don’t need a deposit
+You don’t need a deposit.

 You can borrow the full purchase price of your property because the person helping you out has provided the deposit as security.

-The maximum you can take the term over is 35 years; this could make the mortgage more affordable for you by keeping the monthly repayments lower.
+Generally, the maximum you can take the term over is 35 years; this could make the mortgage more affordable for you by keeping the monthly repayments lower.

 How does a family springboard mortgage work?

 You will have made repayments on the mortgage during the 5 years, reducing the balance and allowing you to remortgage and use the equity as your own deposit.

-If you have missed any payments and your account is in arrears, any outstanding monies will be deducted from loan.
+In summary, if you have missed any payments and your account is in arrears, any outstanding monies will be deducted from loan.

-A major advantage of the springboard mortgage is allowing someone with no deposit to get onto the property ladder.
+A major advantage of the family springboard mortgage is allowing someone with no deposit to get onto the property ladder.

-How much deposit would we need?
+What deposit would I need?

-You can get the mortgage without putting in any deposit yourself.
-You will need a minimum of 10% of the property price from family/friends in the savings account as security.
+Therefore, you will need a minimum of 10% of the property price from family/friends in the savings account as security.

-How much can I borrow for a springboard mortgage
+How much can I borrow for a springboard mortgage?

 There are fewer lenders who look at these type of mortgages and this can sometimes limit borrowing potential.

 The type of income you receive will also affect how much you can borrow.

-The lender will want to see your latest 3 months pay slips and confirmation of any additional income such as bonuses and commissions.
+The family springboard mortgages lender will want to see your latest 3 months pay slips and confirmation of any additional income such as bonuses and commissions.

 If you are self-employed your income will be assessed on the profits and earning from the business.
-The most common way lenders assess income is via tax calculation’s and tax year overviews
+The most common way lenders assess income is via tax calculations and tax year overviews